 Music, Photography, Writing, Numchucks.

 Feel free to contact:

 Below is a quick summary of some of the cool places I've worked throughout the years.
-Many great friends and memories were made, as well as a couple bucks.
+Many great friends and memories were made.

 2011 - present | Isn't that special

 The bread and butter of my experience at Newsday, News12 and amNY have been creating custom interactives and investigative journalism pieces that require a little extra flare when the normal article presentation just won't cut it.

 The slideshow above and the list below is a short example of projects that I both designed and coded.